-- (i) Part of a residential village accommodating 103 lots; - (ii) One Local Park of approximately 3,367m2; - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.
+- (i) Part of a residential village accommodating 155 lots; - (ii) One Village Park of approximately 5,478m; - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic; and - (iv) Suitable pedestrian linkages and buffer/transition areas to the open space network.

-The broad principles for residential planning and design are outlined in Northern Residential South Eastern Precinct Plan.
+The broad principles for residential planning and design are outlined in the Northern Residential North Eastern Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following:

-- (i) A standard residential development including medium density residential development including a mixture of detached housing on small lots (zero lot line). - (ii) Provision of a strong sense of arrival to the sector through an entry statement at the roundabout intersection of Aurora Boulevard extension and the southern corner of the sector; - (iii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iv) Inclusion of street planting and attractive streetscapes for housing within the sector; - (v) Provision for a possible bus route through the southern portion of the sector; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography; and - (viii) Streets aligned to minimise rear drainage where practicable.
+(i) A standard residential development including low and medium density residential development including a mixture of detached housing on small lots (zero lot line).

+- (ii) Provision of a strong sense of arrival at the intersection on Expedition Drive, adjacent the Northern District Playing Fields (Sector 031-4000); - (iii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iv) Inclusion of street planting and attractive streetscapes for housing within the sector; - (v) Provision for a possible bus route at the southern end of the sector; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography; and - (viii) Streets aligned to minimise rear drainage where practicable.

-5.2 Landscape Concept
+5.2 Landscape Concepts